-Despite the fact that the State of Illinois entered into “an enforceable contractual relationship” (Article XIII, Section 5 of the state’s constitution) in 1970 of which benefits “shall not be diminished or impaired,” the State of Illinois has underfunded the Teachers’ Retirement System (TRS) for decades and has used this money as if it were its own private savings account to pay for its other arrears and special interests.
+Despite the fact that the State of Illinois entered into an enforceable constitutional contractual relationship (Article XIII, Section 5 of the state’s constitution) in 1970 of which benefits “shall not be diminished or impaired,” the State of Illinois has underfunded the Teachers’ Retirement System (TRS) for decades and has used this money as if it were its own private savings account to pay for its other arrears and special interests.

 Teachers have contributed responsibly to their pension fund, currently at 9.4 percent of their annual compensation.
 Most teachers will not receive Social Security and only a modicum of payment for having worked in the private sector because of the Windfall Elimination Provision that was “enacted as part of the 1983 Social Refinancing Act” and signed into law by union breaker President Ronald Reagan.

 Most teachers have worked for lower wages (and without gratuities commonly distributed in the financial private sector) throughout their career for the promise of a guaranteed defined-benefit pension plan; 401 (k) savings accounts will never sustain their retirement beyond a few years.
 The “earned” and “deferred” compensation of a defined-benefit plan was originally established to keep college-educated people working in a sometimes difficult and stressful job without the higher salary, benefits, and bonuses commonly rewarded to comparably-educated workers in the private sector.
 It is significant to note that nearly 60 percent of all TRS pension annuitants are paid less than $50 thousand each year; a little more than half of this group (33 percent) is paid less than $20 thousand (TRS).